grafana/grafana/contribute/backend/communication.md

 and mutation of the `msg` variable or returning structured information in `error` were the two most convenient ways to communicate with the caller.

-All `Result` fields should be refactored so that they are returned from the query method:
+You should refactor all `Result` fields so that they are returned from the query method.
+For example:

 ```
 type GetQuery struct {